agrosner/DBFlow/usage/DatabaseModules.md

 ```

 Ideally, the module containing the databases should execute the line of code above.
 This
-can easily be done by providing an initialization method for the module that the application
+can easily be done by exporting an initialization method from the module that the application
-must invoke before it can be used.
+must invoke before it can be used, similar to DBFlow.
 For example:

 ```java
 public class Test {